-CHAPTER II.

-Directions about the manner of Worship, to avoid all corruptions, and false, unacceptable Worshipping of God.
-The disadvantages of ungodly men in judging of Holy Worship.
-How far the Scriptures are the Rule or Law of Worship and Discipline, and how far not?
-Instances of things undetermined in Scripture.
-What Commands of Scripture are not universal and perpetual?
-May danger excuse from Duty, and when?
-Rules for the right manner.
+Or the Worship of God in general.
+The Nature and Re of it, and Directions for it.
+How to know right En Worship, &c ds in CHAPTER II.
+Directions about the manner of Worship, to avoid all cotions, and false, unacceptable Worshipping of God. disadvantages of ungodly men in judging of Holy Worship How far the Scriptures are the Rule or Law of Wo and Discipline, and how far not?
+Instances of thing determined in Scripture.
+What Commands of Scriare not universal and perpetual?
+May danger excuse Duty, and when?
+Rules for the right manner The rship. rship s un- pture from